Tavroswyn/StealthChangerDocs/docs/hardware/modular_dock.md

 | ![Cup](../assets/dock-cup_blocker.png) | ![Spring Steel](../assets/dock-spring_blocker.png) |

 ### Back
-The Back plate is toolhead specific and bolts to the rear of the [base](#base).
+The Back plate is toolhead specific and bolts to the rear of the [Base](#base).
 Adjusting it up or down can help maintain the tool's alignment while it is docked.

 | Back |
 | :-: |